SimonDeDeyne/SWOWEN-2018/output/README.md

-# Short explanation about the measures included in the summary files
+## Short explanation about the measures included in the summary files
+The following files are generated from [createResponseStats.R](https://github.com/SimonDeDeyne/SWOWEN-2018/blob/master/R/createResponseStats.R) and [createCueStats.R](https://github.com/SimonDeDeyne/SWOWEN-2018/blob/master/R/createCueStats.R).

-## responseStats.SWOW-EN.csv
+### responseStats.SWOW-EN.csv
 *Response*: the spelling-corrected Americanized response

 *Freq.R1*: the number of occurrences of all first (R1) responses summed over all cues